openshiftio/openshift.io/.github/ISSUE_TEMPLATE/incident.md

 An Incident report should be created for each OSiO outage(small or large) in GitHub with label "type/incident": https://github.com/openshiftio/openshift.io/issues

-Note: this is a public report so de sensitise data.
+Note: this is a public report so please desensitize data.
 No tokens, no users, no internal links etc

 -->